 Data privacy and data security are areas of increasing state legislative focus.
-For example, in November 2020, a ballot initiative called the California Privacy Rights Act (the "CPRA"), passed in California.
-The CPRA will create additional obligations relating to personal information that would take effect on January 1, 2023 (with certain provisions having retroactive effect to January 1, 2022).
-The CPRA's implementing regulations are expected on or before July 1, 2022, and enforcement is scheduled to begin July 1, 2023.
+For example, in November 2020, a ballot initiative called the California Privacy Rights Act (the "CPRA"), passed in California which amended the California Consumer Privacy Act (the "CCPA") as of January 1, 2023.
+Enforcement of these changes to the CCPA are scheduled to begin July 1, 2023.
 We will continue to monitor developments related to the CPRA.
-The full impact of the CPRA on our business is yet to be determined.
 In addition, laws similar to the CPRA may be adopted by other states where we do business and the federal government may also pass data privacy or data security legislation.